 - carry out a Data Protection Impact Assessment for any high risk personal data processing, and consult the Information Commissioner if appropriate;

-- ensure that a Data Protection Officer is appointed to provide independent advice and monitoring of the our departments’ personal data handling and that this person has access to the Management Team;
+- ensure that a Data Protection Officer is appointed to provide independent advice and monitoring of the our departments’ personal data handling and that this person has access to the Leadership Team;

 - have in place internal processes to ensure that personal data is only collected, used or handled in a way that is compliant with data protection legislation.